Yarn for the Giving: Warm Up America!

-Much to our frigid dismay, one day the boiler simply stopped working.
+Much to our frigid dismay, one day the boiler stopped working.
 Our landlord, a classic cowboy gentleman, insisted that the home remain “as Mother left it when she departed this world” and had no intention of upgrading to a furnace.
-He also rolled with the slow pace of our mountain culture, so he didn’t exactly react with a sense of urgency to our lack of heat.
+He also rolled in the slow pace of our mountain culture, so he didn’t exactly react with a sense of urgency to our lack of heat.

 The Warmth of Charity Crafting

 The boiler got fixed.
 Our discomfort was only temporary.
 But for many in our country, winter brings the fear and insecurity of not being able to stay warm.
 Those folks must figure out on a daily basis how they will maintain their own comfort and that of their loved ones.